 In the world of retail, Sears Holdings is an appliance giant.
 In addition to home appliances, the company is a leading retailer of tools, as well as lawn and garden, fitness, and automotive repair equipment.
-With ABOUT 2,550 retail stores in the US and Canada, Sears Holdings operates through subsidiaries, including Sears, Roebuck and Co. and Kmart.
-Sears Holdings also owns a 51% stake in Sears Canada after it completed a spinoff of a portion of its interest in 2012.
+With about 1,870 retail stores in the US and Canada, Sears Holdings operates through subsidiaries, including Sears, Roebuck and Co. and Kmart.
+Sears Holdings has reduced its once majority stake in Sears Canada to just 12% through a partial spin off and rights offering as it seeks to raise cash.
 Sears Holdings was created in 2005 as a result of the $11.9 billion mega-merger of Sears and struggling Kmart masterminded by chairman and CEO Edward Lampert.
 Lampert owns a majority stake in the company.

 Sears Holdings subsidiary Sears, Roebuck and Co. has Sears-branded and affiliated stores in all 50 states and Puerto Rico.
 Sears Canada, which accounts for about 10% of Sears Holdings total sales, operates about 475 full-line and specialty stores throughout Canada.
 Subsidiary Kmart boasts Kmart-branded stores in 49 states, Guam, Puerto Rico, and the US Virgin Islands.

 Sears Holdings operates through three segments: Kmart, Sears Domestic, and Sears Canada.
 Sears Domestic is its largest segment, raking in a little more than half of Sears Holdings' total sales.
 In 2012 the company's stake in Sears Canada dropped from 95% to 51% as a result of a spinoff of part of its ownership interest.
 Sears Holdings believes the spinoff allows investors to more easily target growth opportunities at Sears Canada directly.
 In 2014 the company said it's weighing selling its 51% stake in Sears Canada.